How I got my Mexican Visa

 Done with his questions, he forwarded my documents to a Filipino officer,who brought me to his station for a short interview and it was in Spanish as well!
 Wow,he can already speak Spanish now!,I.thought to myself.
 6 months ago when I dropped by here to solicit the requirements,he didn’t.
 He raised just one question , “Where have you been already?”.
 I simply responded with names of 7 countries in Asia and some regions of the Philippines where I have traveled since 2012.
 Without further ado, he instructed me to go inside the booth for picture-taking.So that’s it?My visa is now approved?!

-The officer advised me to come back on the following day for the visa!
-Yes, I heard him right,crystal clear he uttered visa.the next day I arrived at around 9 am at the embassy but no one was around except a couple of seaman and the guard.
+After I paid the visa (for 30 USD) , the officer advised me to come back on the following day for the visa!
+Yes, I heard him right,crystal clear he uttered visa.the next day I arrived at around 9 am at the embassy but no one was around except a couple of seamen and the guard.
 The latter didn’t allow me to enter but just got my ID then returned it back with my Mexican visa!
 That’s it (Short but sweet).This was my first visa application ever and not even single drop of was drifted off my pores.Viva Mexico!

 But I think what made my first Mexican visa application successful is due to the complete requirements I submitted.
-As a single, employed individual, I prepared just 9 of the documents listed below( in bold).
+As a single, employed individual, I prepared just 9 of the documents listed below:

 TOURIST VISA Requirements: